algolia/shipjs/website/guide/getting-started.md

 At Part 2, if you merge the PR, a new commit will be added and CircleCI will run `yarn shipjs trigger`(or `npx shipjs trigger`).
 Then, it will check if the latest commit message is in convention and the current branch is right.
 If the conditions are met, it will trigger a release.
 Otherwise, it will skip.

-When merging a PR from this strategy, you need to "Squash and merge" and make sure the commit title is the same with the title of the PR.
+When merging a PR, you need to "Squash and merge" into a single commit.

 You can go to "Settings" menu of your repository, and even force "Squash and merge" behavior under "Merge button" section.